Charles Booker (American politician): 2022

-On July 1, 2021, Booker announced he would run in the Democratic primary for Kentucky's other Senate seat.
+In April 2021, Booker formed an exploratory committee to consider running for Kentucky's other Senate seat.
+On July 1, 2021, Booker announced he would run in the Democratic primary.
 In his first fundraising quarter (Q3 2021), he raised $1.7 million from 55,000 individual donations.
 He stated that "98% of our dollars are from grassroots small donors," and asserted his campaign is therefore funded by everyday people.

-On May 17, Booker won the Democratic primary, and ultimately lost in a landslide to incumbent Republican senator Rand Paul in the general election.
+On May 17, Booker won the Democratic primary.
 He became the first African American to be a major party nominee for US Senate in Kentucky.
+Booker lost to incumbent Republican senator Rand Paul in the general election.

+After the election, Governor Andy Beshear appointed Booker on January 13, 2023, to lead the Governor's Office of Faith-Based Initiatives and Community Involvement.
+He held this office until his resignation on September 24, 2025.

+2026

+On December 3, 2025, Booker announced that he would run for the open U.S. Senate seat being vacated by Mitch McConnell.
+On May 19, 2026, Booker won the Democratic primary in a rematch of the 2020 primary, defeating Amy McGrath.
+He will face Republican nominee Andy Barr in the general election.